Investor guides

 Signal 3: Is inventory unusually tight?

 Months of supply is how long it would take to sell every home currently listed at the current sales pace, and it comes straight from public listing data.
 Four to six months is balanced.
 Under two months is a tight market.
-Tight supply is the mechanism that lets prices overshoot — when there is nothing to buy, buyers bid each other up — but read it carefully, because tight does not always mean hot.
-Much of the 2022–2024 supply crunch was a lock-in effect: owners sitting on 3% mortgages would not sell into 7% rates, so supply stayed thin even where buyer demand had cooled.
-Persistent sub-two-month supply with prices still climbing is the pressure that pushes the first two signals into the red; sub-two-month supply with prices flat is often just frozen sellers.
+Tight supply is the mechanism that lets prices overshoot, because when there is nothing to buy, buyers bid each other up.
+Read it carefully all the same, since tight does not always mean hot.

 Do not read tight inventory as a verdict on its own.
 A growing city with genuine demand can run tight for years and stay fairly valued, because incomes and rents rise alongside price.
 Inventory earns its place by explaining why the affordability signals are stretched, not by flashing on its own.